(1) Measurement Error

 variable: conviction rates for violent crime (homicide, assault, robbery, sexual assault) for US-born citizens, legal immigrants, undocumented immigrants

-measure: crimes listed in arrests in the Texas Computerized Criminal History database, immigration status as determined by DHS and ICE using biometrics database, estimates of undocumented migrants using Census data
+measure: individual crimes listed in arrests in the Texas Computerized Criminal History database, individual immigration status as determined by DHS and ICE using biometrics database, numbers of undocumented migrants using Census data

 Not the end of the story: Kennedy et al at Center for Immigration Studies dispute these findings: